18wh1a1207/III-Year-Lab/SE Lab/SE Experiments/README.md

-### The above SE programs.pdf has 2 problem statemnts and the detailed explanation all experiments
+### The above SE programs.pdf has 2 problem statements and the detailed explanation all experiments